InCoM: Intent-Driven Perception and Structured Coordination for Mobile Manipulation: Experiments

-In this scenario, the robot must pick and place nine different target objects onto designated open containers, such as tabletops or countertops.
-This scenario contains the largest variety of object categories among all experimental settings and is trained under a multi-task joint learning setup, which tests the model’s fine-grained perception of small objects as well as its ability to generalize and share decisions across different object categories and placement targets.

-\textbf{TidyHouse Scenario Results.} Table \ref{table:tidy_house} summarizes the quantitative evaluation of different methods in the TidyHouse scenario.
-InCoM achieves the highest success rates in both pick-all and place-all tasks, with an average success rate of 47.8$\%$, substantially higher than the second-best method DSPv2 (21.7$\%$).
-In contrast, DP, ACT, and WB-VIMA show near-zero success rates in pick-all tasks, and DSPv2, while improved in place-all, still performs poorly on pick-all.
-These results indicate that InCoM maintains more stable performance across multiple-object manipulation tasks, with significantly smaller performance degradation as task complexity increases.
+Across the TidyHouse and PrepareGroceries scenarios, which involve multi-task manipulation, InCoM maintains substantially higher success rates than all baselines.
+In contrast, DP, ACT, and WB-VIMA show near-zero success rates on pick-all tasks, and DSPv2, while achieving moderate improvements in place-all tasks, still performs poorly on pick-all.
+These results indicate that InCoM maintains more stable performance as task complexity increases.